douglas125/SelfTestingGAT_LLM/README.md

 ## Self-assessment

 The project includes a comprehensive self-assessment system for evaluating LLM performance in tool selection and usage.
+All test cases self-generated and the test results of each LLM are stored in the folder `self_tests`.

 ### Self-generating Test Cases